top of page

 Our Story

 Embrace began with the simple desire to make more opportunities for people to dance and create together.
-Through founder Tiffany Tjosvold's own lived experience of chronic illness and her connections within the broader disability community on Vancouver Island, she had become increasingly frustrated by the inaccessibility of the performing arts in the area.
+Through founder Tiffany Tjosvold's own lived experience of chronic illness and her connections within the broader disability community on Vancouver Island, she had become increasingly frustrated by the inaccessibility of the performing arts regionally.
 She wanted to make more spaces for people to be able to meaningfully engage with the arts.
 In 2013, "Embrace Performing Arts" was born, which primarily consisted of community dance workshops.

 Over time the demand for programs expanded.
 Feeling the need to broaden the access to our programs, Embrace took the plunge and officially became a non-profit (Embrace Arts Foundation) in 2017.
+In 2023, Embrace moved a step further and is now officially a charitable organization.

-Now, in 2023, Embrace runs two primary streams:
+Embrace runs two primary streams:

 Embrace: Community - Where we run classes, camps, school programs, and community events for individuals of all abilities.